 Although cataracts are serious eye conditions that will affect most everyone at some point in their lives, advances in the field of cataract surgery have made it possible to effectively remove this threat to one’s vision and simultaneously address common visual refractive errors.
-Our experienced cataract surgeons, Dr. Helga F. Pizio, Dr. Ksenia Stafeeva, Dr. Roman Fajardo, and Dr. Jason Smart offer some of the latest cataract removal techniques in addition to advanced intraocular lens options that can help you achieve clearer vision at a range of distances.
+Our experienced cataract surgeons, Dr. Helga F. Pizio, Dr. Ksenia Stafeeva, Dr. Roman Fajardo, and Dr. Emily Schorr offer some of the latest cataract removal techniques in addition to advanced intraocular lens options that can help you achieve clearer vision at a range of distances.

 Please follow the links below for more information on cataracts and the procedures we offer, and contact us today with any questions you may have.